-At the inception of a contract, the Group assesses whether the contract is, or contains a lease.
-It is determined that the contract is, or contains, a lease if the contracts conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+In applying IFRS 16, at inception of a contract, the Group assesses whether the contract is, or contains, a lease.
+A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.

-At the commencement date, the Group measures the right-of-use asset at cost and lease liability at the present value of the lease payments that are not paid at that date as a lessee.
-The cost of the right-of-use asset is initially measured at the amount of the initial measurement of the lease liability, together with adjustments for any initial direct costs and any advance lease payments.
+At the commencement date, the Group, as a lessee, measures the right-of-use asset at cost and lease liability at the present value of the lease payments that are not paid at that date.
+The cost of the right-of-use asset is initially measured at the amount of the initial measurement of the lease liability, together with adjustments for any initial direct costs and any lease payments made at or before the commencement date.
 Right-of-use assets and lease liabilities are included in "Property, plant and equipment" and "Other financial liabilities", respectively, in the Consolidated Statement of Financial Position.
-After the initial measurement of a right-of-use asset and a lease liability, depreciation of the right-of-use asset and interest expense on the lease liability are recognized.
+After the initial measurement of a right-of-use asset and a lease liability, depreciation of the right-of-use asset and interest on the lease liability are recognized.